Rush Limbaugh, an excellent role model for the youth of America, well-known and well-loved and mightily feared.

 They don't really like black people.

-They feel guilty over what this country's done to black people and so they support uh Barack because he's the quote unquote magic Negro.
+And so they support Barack because he's the quote-unquote magic Negro.

-This is the same newspaper that has run a couple of stories on is Barack Obama Black Enough.
+This is the same newspaper that has run a couple of stories on is Barack Obama black enough.

-This prompted a drive-by caller, Dan from Fruitport, Michigan, to suggest that the Democrats, since they feel so bad about this, should offer black credits to somebody like Obama, who is not black enough in the eyes of the LA Times and other liberals, so he could go out there and buy black credits.
+This prompted a drive-by caller, Dan from Fruitport, Michigan, to suggest that the Democrats, since they feel so bad about this, should offer black credits to somebody like Obama who is not black enough in the eyes of the L.A.
+Times and other liberals.

-So he could eventually I've I've like Gore, you know, offsets his carbon use with carbon credits.
+Like Gore, you know, offsets his carbon use with carbon credits.

 Obama, where were you?

-We march for justice in Selma.
+We march for justice in Selma and so forth.

-Uh singing a song in my head here during the break.
+Singing a song in my head here during the break.

-Barack, the magic negro to do.
+Barack, the magic negro.

 Uh-oh, Dawn's shaking her head on that.